tomas/dialog/README.md

 Both `title` and `callback` are optional.
 Default title shown is "Important".

-In windows, waringn dialog and generic info dialogs are the same, and you check for errors like so:
+In Windows, warning dialogs and generic info dialogs are the same, and you check for errors like so:

 ``` js
 dialog.info('Ground control to major Tom.', 'My app', function(err){d